A Quaint Market(Pintoresco Mercado)

 by, Edward H.

 During the day the breeze from the sea came in south over the city walls.
-It passed the rusted and unemployed canons, ran across the rooftops of fared taxis and took the scent of commerce from the café square through the bronze statue legs of Bolívar and his horse, over the backs of the wooden benches, across Calle de San Agustin and entered through the balcony doors into the hotel where the two foreigners stayed.
+It passed the rusted canons and over the rooftops of fared taxis.
+The winter wind, a norte, took the scent of the streets and commerce from the café square through the bronze statue legs of Bolívar and his horse, over the backs of the wooden benches, across Calle de San Agustin and entered through the balcony doors into the hotel where the two foreigners stayed.
 At night it only brought in the salt.

 Daytime in the square was filled with vendors, shuffling their bodies and their wares between carts and cars.
 Men with black Caribbean skin filled the block.
-Their arms flexed, holding iced buckets filled with freshly caught fish exhaling, Pescado!
+Their arms flexed, holding iced buckets filled with freshly caught fish yelling through the streets, Pescado!
 Pescado!
-Merchants shook music out of their brightly packaged chiclet maracas at the passersby while others used the glimmer from the sun to sell dull metal jewellery.
+Merchants shook music out of their brightly packaged Chiclet gum maracas at the tourists while others used the glimmer from the sun to sell dull metal jewellery.
 Men traded phony pesos to tourists with fantastic rates and retailed cocaine openly at affordable exchanges.

 He turned from the street to the balcony door and asked the girl inside.